mikraja04/Homelab/README.md

 - Research virtual security measures, since i'm pretty sure this setup is HELLA unsafe.
 - Learn basic linux and git commands by heart, tired of looking them up.
 (Partially complete, know my most used commands)
 - Setup remote connection to router dashboard
+- Research UPS options and purchase one
+- Research pFSense supported routers and purchase one to circumvent my current router's limitations